viktorchvatal/ccdi/README.md

 This is an attempt to build a standalone imaging service running on Raspberry Pi that can be remotely controlled with a web browser.
-Project is in the early stage of development, far from being usable for now, however basic proof of concept is already working.

 ## Goals